Most AI training platform comparisons miss what matters.

 - Clear expectations and a structured work environment

-TELUS International AI cons:
+TELUS Digital AI cons:

 - Fixed schedule requirements, eliminating the schedule freedom that typical gig workers seek